canonical/vanilla-framework/templates/docs/patterns/lists.md

 You can use lists in React by installing our react-component library and importing `List` component.

 [See the documentation for our React `List` component](https://canonical-web-and-design.github.io/react-components/?path=/docs/list--default-story#list)

-## Related

-For a more interactive layered lists style [view the list tree component](/docs/patterns/list-tree).